MaixPy #3: Maixduino Analog-To-Digital Converter (ADC)

 Maixduino ADC Pins

 Of the 6 available pins, some of them have special characteristics.
 The schematic of the Maixduino Esp32 doesn’t specify if all the functions of the original ESP32 board are available.
-My research led me to a site where people like Rui Santos (randomnerdtutorials.com) have studied the esp32 extensivly.
+My research led me to a site where people like Rui Santos (randomnerdtutorials.com) have studied the esp32 extensively.
 Assuming that the ADC pins of the Maixduino have all the functions, we can say that:

 - IO36 (AI Module) <–>A5 (Esp32) = Sensor_VP (Special pins) [Input Only]